hyperfiddle/electric-starter-app/src/user/demo_toggle.md

 Key ideas:
 * Traditional "single state atom" UI pattern, except the atom is on the server
 * The atom definition is ordinary Clojure code, which works because this is an ordinary .cljc file.
 * Only values can be serialized and moved across the network; reference types (like the atom) are unserializable and therefore cannot be moved.
+(Quiz: why do we call `pr-str` on the type number type before transferring it?)